 Sam started mountain biking at twelve when his parents got him a 26″ ridged single which he still has.
 He grew up in Austin riding on the single track and then moved to Montana where he grew to love the technical climbs and downhill runs.
 Sam has been involved with NICA since 2018 when his son joined the Waco team, Heart of Texas Jr. Cycling.
 Sam has a background in base operations for one of America’s largest ski resorts and enthusiastically jumped at the opportunity to fill the open spot for operations with the Texas league.
 Sam is proud to be involved with youth and their growth and progression in mountain biking.
 He believes the accomplishments of these junior athletes transcends into every part of their lives.

 Patrick is an intermediate recreational mountain biker who rides for fitness and fun.
 He has been involved with the league since 2018.
 His oldest son races with the league and Patrick joined as a volunteer after observing how the league works.
 When asked why he volunteers, he simply said, “I have a blast working race weekends.”
-His wife also works with the league as the volunteer coordinator.
 His family loves riding together and exploring new places and trails.

 Jim serves the Texas NICA league as the chief of scoring and has been involved for four years.
 He got involved with NICA when his son got involved and counts his years as a biking coach as his biggest accomplishment on the bike.
 Jim enjoys cross country and trail riding and has embraced the opportunity to help develop student-athletes through mountain bike racing.
 He and his wife has two kids and two dogs.
 Together they enjoy camping and working out.

 Rob is still trying to dry out the trails.
 Come back later to learn more about him.